jangabrielsson/TQAE/README.md

 # TQAE
 Forum documentation here <https://forum.fibaro.com/topic/55045-tiny-quickapp-emulator-tqae/>

-The source for the emulator is aviable at the Fibaro forum link or directly from my GitHub <link> (It's a bit messy...)
+The source for the emulator is aviable at the Fibaro forum link or directly from this GitHub

 First time download the archive, TQAE.tar.gz and unpack it in a directory on your PC/Mac.
 On Linux: